 Dr. Navya Mysore, a primary care physician at One Medical in New York City, knows firsthand how feelings of depression can sneak up on a woman in early pregnancy.

 “My first trimester was pretty rocky.
-I had a lot of nausea and vomiting, my fatigue was really outrageous, and I was having a hard time finding the support I needed,” said Mysore, who is expecting her first child in August.
+I had a lot of nausea and vomiting, my fatigue was really outrageous, and I was having a hard time finding the support I needed,” she said.
 “It sort of blindsided me, and I was like, ‘I’m feeling really down, and really sad.’
 It was all these new emotions and also feeling a little isolated.”

 She pointed out that these feelings can be especially difficult for women during their first trimester, when they may not have even told family, friends and co-workers that they’re pregnant.
 Add to that the expectation that pregnancy is a “magical time” when women are “glowing,” and they may feel pressure to put on a happy face.